c-blake/bu/doc/tim.md

 over 12) meaning wild tail events are much more common than expectations from light-tailed noise.
 So, one cannot use sigma alone for t-tests.
 This wild distribution itself is likely irreproducible over time or across test machines.
+Running that set of tests with fixed CPU frequency and very minimal background activity would very likely make these distributions less hostile.

-So, we can answer the question "Does it work?" with "kinda, but take any A/B t-tests with a cube of salt".
-Deviations beyond 10 sigma with no underlying difference are far too common, but errors are still small in absolute terms and so can still separate fairly subtle effects.
+So, we can answer the question "Does it work?" with "kinda!".
+10σ devs with no underlying difference are far too common, yet errors are still small in absolute terms letting you separate fairly subtle effects.
+So, it seems useful as long as you take any A/B pseudo-t-tests with a "cube of salt" a bit bigger than the one common in particle physics.[^8]

 Other issues
 ============